False warnings about solar storms have gone viral. Here’s what the flares actually do to Earth.

 Such an event could cause large-scale power outages, disrupting vast swaths of communications and infrastructure.
 These occurrences are rare, but as the planet becomes increasingly reliant on digital and electronic technology, the potential for a catastrophic event increases.

-“Think about how much we depend on technology now,” said Michael Batu, an assistant economics professor at the University of Windsor in Ontario, Canada, who has studied the effects of solar weather on economies.
+“Think about how much we depend on technology now,” said Michael Batu, an assistant economics professor at the University of Windsor in Ontario, who has studied the effects of solar weather on economies.
 “We depend on satellites for our GPS, the Internet, banking transactions, all these systems, and all of these are exposed to this type of risk.”

 Such large-scale disruptions have happened before.
 During a period of intense solar activity in October and November 2003, one solar flare was large enough to exceed the charts used by NOAA.
 In 1989, the entire province of Quebec in Canada suffered power outages for nine hours.
-And in 1859, in what is known as the Carrington Event, geomagnetic storms reportedly shocked telegraph operators and set some telegraph lines that caught on fire.
+In 1859, in what is known as the Carrington Event, geomagnetic storms reportedly shocked telegraph operators and set some telegraph lines on fire.

 “We want to be able to predict and know how to respond to these events,” Singer said, “and to be resilient to their impact.”